 The measurement in the $\{ | \theta _{k,m_k} \rangle \}$ basis induces a multi-body $Z$ rotation on the qubits adjacent to the $k$th qubit.
 The norms of the post-measurement states are both $1/2$, which indicates that the outcomes $m_k=0,1$ appear randomly.

-Another class of measurements, which is frequently used in MBQC, is the measurement in $\{ e^{i \theta Z} |\pm \rangle \}$ basis.
-It is known that adaptive measurements in this basis on a certain graph state is enough to perform universal quantum computation, i.e., {\sf BQP}~\cite{MBQC}.
-Here the adaptive measurement means changing the following measurement angles according to the previous measurement outcomes to cancel the effect of randomness originated from the projective measurements.
-This process is often called feedforward.
-There have been known a wide variety of graph states that are universal resource for MBQC~\cite{GraphState}.
+Another class of measurements, which is frequently used in MBQC, is the measurement in a $\{ e^{i \theta Z} |\pm \rangle \}$ basis.
+It is known that adaptive measurements in these bases on a certain graph state is enough to perform universal quantum computation, i.e., {\sf BQP}~\cite{MBQC}.
+Here the adaptive measurement means to change the following measurement angles according to the previous measurement outcomes in order to handle the random nature of the measurements.
+This process is often called a feedforward.
+A wide variety of graph states have been known to be universal resources for MBQC~\cite{GraphState}.